brandon-fryslie/rad-shell/README.md

 can regenerate the static configuration file.

 Zgen will clone the plugin repos to a local directory.
-To pull upstream changes, run `zgen update && zgen reset`.
+To pull upstream changes, run `zgen update`.
 Zgen will pull the latest changes in all repos and then regenerate the init file the next time a shell is opened.